Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 Helpful information:

-If you turn to some old recipes, then among them you can find many interesting, and even legendary dishes.
-How do you like the achaic “cumberland sauce”, the name of which can be found in the book by A. T. Averchenko “Shards of the smashed to smithereens” and in the “Culinary Guide” by the king of French cuisine Auguste Escoffier, from where we reliably learn that he was invented by the chefs of Cumberland County, located in northern England, where it was served as a spicy seasoning for dishes prepared from game.
-Its recipe includes redcurrant jelly, port wine, shallots, orange and lemon peel, fresh orange and lemon juice, mustard, cayenne pepper and ginger powder.
+If we turn to some old recipes, then among them you can find many interesting, and even legendary dishes.
+How do you like the achaic “Cumberland sauce”, the name of which can be found in A. T. Averchenko’s book “Fragments of the Broken Pieces” and in the King’s “Culinary Guide” French cuisine Auguste Escoffier, from where we reliably know that it was invented by cooks in the county of Cumberland, located in northern England, where it was served as spicy seasoning for dishes prepared from game.
+Its recipe contains redcurrant jelly, port wine, shallots, orange and lemon zest, fresh orange and lemon juice, mustard, cayenne pepper and ginger powder.

 Secrets of the legendary Olivier salad